What is a Source?¶

 - The Content column: This column shows the exact content of the report published by the author.

-- The Incident column: This column is used to add a report to an existing incident or create a new incident.
+- The Group column: This column is used to add a report to an existing group or create a new group.

 There are two ways to read reports in Aggie.
 One way is to grab a batch using the “Grab Batch” button.
 The other is to go through reports on the reports page, navigating from one page to another using the navigation buttons on the reports page.
 Grabbing a batch is a faster and a more efficient way of reading reports in Aggie.